-If you only use your Windows 10 operating system at home,then you might not know anything about Group Policies.
-If you use Windows 10 as part of your business, then things might be different.
+If you only use your Windows 10 operating system at home, then you might not know anything about Group Policies.
+If your Windows 10 computer happens to be at work, then the likelihood if you or your administrator knowing about a Group Policy.

 Both the computer and Group Policy are automatically updated in the background every 90 minutes.
 In addition to having the timed updates, the Group Policy is updated every time the computer reboots.